microsoft/commercial-marketplace-client-java/CONTRIBUTING.md

 - For reporting bugs, requesting features, or asking for support, please file an issue in the [issues](https://github.com/Azure/commercial-marketplace-saas-sdk-client-java/issues) section of the project.

-- If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.com/guidelines.html).

 - To make code changes, or contribute something new, please follow the [GitHub Forks / Pull requests model](https://help.github.com/articles/fork-a-repo/): Fork the repo, make the change and propose it back by submitting a pull request.

 - Refer to the [wiki](https://github.com/Azure/azure-sdk-for-java/wiki/Building#testing-for-spotbugs-and-checkstyle-issues) to learn about how Azure SDK for java generates CheckStyle, SpotBugs, Jacoco, and JavaDoc reports.